odys-z/x-visual/packages/three/README.md

 	...
 ```

-Guessing this is because js source not compiled into testBundle.js.
+Guessing this is due to js source not compiled into testBundle.js.

 So the temporary solution for this is copy it here and compile into testBundle.js.